 Struggling to get business users in sync about how to consistently slice and dice a metric in a report?
 Try out the Decomposition Tree visual in Power BI's desktop version and let the end users decide for themselves.

 During the requirements gathering phase of a report, try to understand how business users typically want to analyze a particular metric or individual categories.
 Often times it’s something straightforward like Sales as it pertains to various levels of their organizational hierarchy.
 In which case, you can simply make a bar chart with the ability for data consumers to drill up and down various levels of a hierarchy.

 But this can be limiting as the hierarchy has to be determined in advance by the report creator.
-Say that a company wants to analyze their retail Sales data by various item attributes, in various orders.
+Say that a company wants to analyze their retail sales data by various item attributes, in various orders.
 That’s where a Decomposition Tree is ideal – it allows the end user to fully customize which order they view these attributes.

 The best part about the Decomposition Tree is that it can allow for both of these scenarios in one visual.
 On top of that, it’s very easy to setup in Power BI Desktop.
 You simply feed it a metric to analyze and drop in all attributes that a user would possibly want to see.
 Once published, the user has the ability to add or subtract any layers of analysis to fit their needs.

 To enable this additional option, it requires going to File -> Options and Settings -> Options -> Preview features -> check Decomposition Tree Visual.
-It will require a restart of Power BI Desktop, but it will then appear in your list of visuals:
+It will require a restart of Power BI Desktop, but then the Decomposition Tree option will appear in your list of visualizations: